-This planning proposal is currently in stage 5 of the LEP making process - Public Exhibition where Council is seeking input on the proposal from our community.
+This planning proposal is currently at the end of stage 5 of the LEP making process - Public Exhibition where Council will be considering whether to endorse the proposed amendment of the Local Environmental Plan or not.

 Figure 15 shows where the planning proposal is at in the Local Environmental Plan making process.